 Upstream from Woodstock, at the confluence with the Saint John River in New Brunswick, the Meduxnekeag River divides into two branches near the U.S. border on the Canadian side - the mainstem and the North Branch (Figure 1-2).
 The mainstem has a total of 283 miles of tributary streams (Baum 1982), including Moose Brook and South Branch, which are the largest tributaries.
 In this reach, the gradient is approximately 11 feet per mile (Baum 1982).
 The North Branch is 22.5 miles long and joins the mainstem in Wakefield, New Brunswick (Frost 2002).
 The North Branch includes a total of 169 miles of tributary streams (Baum 1982).
 The gradient of the North Branch is 54 feet per mile (Baum 1982).
 The lower portion of the Meduxnekeag River has historically experienced channelization in areas to support historical logging operations (SASWCD 2015).
 Although channelization has not occurred since 1934, it has had long-term, negative impacts on the habitat quality in these reaches, as described in Field (2010).
+Mill Brook is one area specifically mentioned in Field (2010) as an example of a channel that was historically straightened.
+The report further suggests that other areas in the watershed where valley confinement is not present may also have been straightened.

 The United States Geological Survey (USGS) maintains a single gaging station on the Meduxnekeag River, adjacent to tribal lands at the Lowery Road Bridge in Houlton, Maine.
 This gaging station has been in operation recording discharge measurements since 2006 (Table 2-2).
 In recent years, other parameters have been added as shown below in Table 2-2.
 For the period of record (2006 to present), the average annual flows range from approximately 435 to 754 cubic feet per second (cfs), with peak historic daily high flow (10,800 cfs), and low flow (9 cfs) both occurring in 2010 (USGS 2018).
-Figure 2-4 shows instantaneous discharge (flow) measured at the gaging station between 2007 and 2017.
+Figure 2-5 shows instantaneous discharge (flow) measured at the gaging station between 2007 and 2017.

-Table 2-2.
+Table 2-1.
 Meduxnekeag River Monitoring Parameters at the Lowery Road Bridge USGS Gaging Station (01018035)

 Parameter Date Range Instrumentation

 Water Temperature 2011 - present Thermistor/sonde

-Discharge 2006 - present Chart/datalogger
+Discharge 2006 - present Ch art/datala runar

-Gage Height 2007 - present
+Gage Height 2007 - present Chart/datalogger

-Specific Conductivity Sonde
+Specific Conductivity

-Dissolved Oxygen (DO) 2010
+Dissolved Oxygen (DO) 0010 Quarte

-Hydrogen ion concentration (pH) 2018 - present
+Hydrogen ion concentration (pH) 2018 - present Sonde

 Turbidity